Call to speak with our helpful office staff9 a.m. to 5 p.m. Monday–Friday, or complete a contact form anytime.

 Robert A. Kayal, MD, FAAOS, and Victor Ortiz, MD, have undergone special training to utilize the Mako robotic arm during total hip replacement, total knee replacement, partial knee replacement and patellofemoral replacement surgeries.
 This sophisticated tool results in greater precision and control during surgical procedures.
 Combined with the surgeon’s skill and judgment, robotic-assisted surgery can speed up recovery times and improve outcomes.

-When performing total hip replacement surgeries, Kayal Orthopaedic Center combines the Mako robotic surgical arm with the direct anterior surgical approach.
+When performing total hip replacement surgeries, our experts combine the Mako robotic surgical arm with the direct anterior surgical approach.
 As a result, patients experience the benefits of both procedures.

 It’s important to note that the surgeon remains in charge during robotic-assisted surgery, while the robotic arm serves as a guide for greater control and accuracy.

-Schedule a consultation appointment at one of four convenient offices: Franklin Lakes, Glen Rock, Westwood and Paramus (coming soon) in New Jersey.
-Kayal Orthopaedic Center caters to patients throughout Bergen County, including Ridgewood, and beyond.
+Schedule a consultation appointment at one of our convenient offices: Franklin Lakes, Glen Rock, Westwood and Paramus in New Jersey.
+We cater to patients throughout Bergen County, including Ridgewood, and beyond.